Cray-HPE/docs-csm/operations/network/management_network/aruba/lag.md

 # Link Aggregation Group (LAG)

-Link Aggregation allows you to assign multiple physical links to one logical link that functions as a single, higher-speed link providing dramatically increased bandwidth.
+Link Aggregation allows multiple physical links to be assigned to one logical link that functions as a single, higher-speed link, providing dramatically increased bandwidth.

-## Configuration Commands
+## Configuration commands

 Create and configure the LAG interface: